(Last Updated on : 26/04/2014)

-In India the word Alankara or Alankar means adornments or ornaments.
+or alankar means adornments or ornaments.
 In the context of Indian Classical Music

 The ancient text or Shastras have actually categorized Alankars into two major groups; Shabdalankar and Varnalankar.
 The latter comprised of varna which were based on alankars of ancient times.
 The four types of varna includes arohi, avarohi, sthayi and sanchari.
 Sthayi alankar refers to stopping at a single note, arohi to an upward movement, avarohi to downward movement and sanchari refers to mixed movements (both upward and downward).
 This classification of alankars relate to the structural aspect of raga.

 The Shandalankar comprise of the aesthetic aspect.
 It refers to the technique of sound production used by either instrument or human voice.
-All types of extempore and improvisation that an artist performed on staged within the tala and raga limits are termed as alankars.
+All types of extempore and improvisation that an artist performs on stage within the tala and raga limits are termed as alankars.
 This actually enhances the beauty of raga and tala composition.

 In Shastras, a basic note has been referred to as alankarik swar.
 When a cluster or group of notes meets another swar, they form alankarik pad.
 The commonly used alankars comprise of Meend, Kan, Sparsh, Andolan, Gamak, Kampit, Gitkari, Khatka, Murki, Zamzama and Krintan.
 The definition of alankarik genre has varied definition, though it is widely accepted but not considered to be completely authentic.
 There are various illustration and interpretations that are available for alankarik swar which varies from gharana to gharana.